VirtoCommerce/vc-platform/docs/connect-storefront-to-platform-v3.md

     },
 ```

 * Trust the .Net Core Development Self-Signed Certificate.
-Example how to trust a self-signed certificate you can find in this [article](https://blogs.msdn.microsoft.com/robert_mcmurray/2013/11/15/how-to-trust-the-iis-express-self-signed-certificate/)
+More details on trusting the self-signed certificate can be found [here](https://blogs.msdn.microsoft.com/robert_mcmurray/2013/11/15/how-to-trust-the-iis-express-self-signed-certificate/)

 ## License